thoughtspot/thoughtspot.github.io/_spotiq/work-with-insights.md

 At this point, you have done [the first set of SpotIQ tutorial tasks](), you've uploaded some data and run your first SpotIQ analysis.
 You should be able to look at the **INSIGHT** list and see when your analysis ran.
-This is important knowledge because data changes, you'll want to run multiple analyses on the same data.
+This is important knowledge because data changes, you'll want to run multiple analyzes on the same data.

 In this section, you look at the results and see what insights SpotIQ discovered.